opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 in conjunction with the known limitation of evaporation observations (e.g. Evaporation Pans).
-The underlying algorithm was developed with state-of-the-art evaporation and water temperature modeling techniques, and was subsequently written in Fortran by the USACE (Daly 2005).
+The underlying algorithm was developed with state-of-the-art evaporation and water temperature modeling techniques, and was subsequently written in Fortran by the USACE :ref:`(Daly 2005) <References>`.
 In order to improve the usability of ResEvap throughout the USACE, the model was converted to Java and Jython/Python by RMA.
 At the time of the original conversion, the desired outcome was a direct translation of the computation logic from Fortran to Java with Jython/Python scripting used to orchestrate the computations.
 Since that time, a need for documentation of the computational routines within ResEvap has developed, motivating the production of this document.

 This documentation is intended to describe both the core computational functionality, as well as the entry points to the computational routines